 Do we share your information with anyone else?

 If you owe us money, we will always try to contact you first to make an informal arrangement to pay off any debt.
-However, where this is unsuccessful, or if you have a history of late payments, we may pass your information onto Enforcement Agents or instructed Solicitors to recover any money owed.
+However, where this is unsuccessful, or if you have a history of late payments, we may pass your information onto third party suppliers who will assist us in making contact with you, enforcement agents or instructed solicitors to recover any money owed.

 We also pass your information to third party printing services in order to produce paper bills and letters, and external software suppliers for internal management reporting purposes.
 These suppliers only use your data on our instructions.
 They won’t use it for any other reason, will look after it in the same way, and will destroy any personal data they hold as soon as it is no longer required.